 How old do you have to be to trade stocks in the UK?

-It is illegal for people under 18 to hold company shares in their own names in the United Kingdom.
+It is illegal for people under 18 to hold company shares in their names in the United Kingdom.

 UK residents under 18 can invest in stocks through Investment Savings Accounts (ISAs).
 The popular Junior Stocks and Shares ISA allows people under 18 to invest in stocks.
 The account holder cannot access the funds until they turn 18.